 You can go to pet stores all over the UK and find stick insects.
 But, are stick insects native in the UK?
 That’s a question that new pet owners frequently ask stick insect veterans.
-As for the answer, it is ‘no’.
-Although a number of stick insects have become naturalized here, they are not native to the UK.
-The climate in most parts of the United Kingdom isn’t welcoming enough for them to thrive.

 The few species that have established themselves in the UK are all found in South West England.
 The weather there is mild enough to allow their eggs to survive through the winter months.
 It is also not so hot in the summer as to endanger them.
 Anywhere else in the UK just isn’t hospitable enough.

 In order for stick insects to have become naturalized in the UK, they had to have reached the shores from somewhere.
 Where is that somewhere?
 Insect experts say New Zealand.
 Three of the entrenched species are native to New Zealand.
 They could have arrived in the UK in any number of ways.